Past Interim President

-Dr. Isabel Roche was appointed Interim President of Bennington College on July 1, 2019.
+Dr. Isabel Roche was appointed Interim President of Bennington College on July 1, 2019 and served until August 1, 2020.
 Prior to her appointment, Dr. Roche served as Provost and Dean of the College for eight years (2011-2019) and taught French language and literature at Bennington for eight years (2002-2010).
 Before joining the faculty at Bennington, she taught at Williams College, The Cooper Union, and SUNY Stony Brook.

 Dr. Roche’s leadership has been marked by a period of curricular and academic renewal.
 A highly collaborative leader, Dr. Roche spearheaded initiatives that created critical new institutional partnerships, greater faculty participation in shared governance at the College, and helped usher in major philanthropic support.
 She has emphasized, nurtured, and supported teaching excellence and deep student mentorship—hallmarks of a Bennington education.
 In her time as Provost and Dean, the College launched new academic programs and initiatives widely recognized as some of the most forward-thinking in the country.
 From the establishment of Pop-Up Courses on critically-important issues of the day, to the expansion of work-integrated learning efforts, and innovations to reimagine the classroom, Dr. Roche has played an integral role in Bennington’s distinguishing academic advancements.